 The Renewable Energy Center:

 Working with farmers, land owners, businesses, schools and consumers to promote, educate and facilitate native grasses for energy.
-Offering guidance on grass energy crops, feedstock supply, CHP systems, pellet fuels and appliances, the manufacturing and sourcing of grass pellets, slugs and briquettes as a sustainable locally grown clean fuel for heating and electrical generation.
+Offering guidance on grass energy crops, feedstock supply, combined heat and power (CHP), pellet fuels and appliances.
+Manufacturing (densification) and sourcing of grass pellets, (residential and commercial sizes) Cubes (7/8 to 1"1/4) as a sustainable locally grown heating fuel and absorbent material.

 Energy from Plants: